lbertaux1/Arch.Linux/index.md

 # cfdisk /dev/sda
 ```

 Select `gpt` as the label type and press enter.
-We should have 20 GB of free space on the device that we can use to create the partitions.
-We will create three partitions: an `EFI` partition, a `swap` partition, and a Linux x86-64 `root` partition.
+You should have 20 GB of free space on the device that you can use to create the partitions.
+You will create three partitions: an `EFI` partition, a `swap` partition, and a Linux x86-64 `root` partition.
 1. Press enter to select 'New', then type `500M` and press enter to create the `EFI partition(sda1)`.
 Press the right arrow to select `Type` and change the partition type to `EFI System`.
 2. Press down to select `Free space`, then press enter on `New` to create the `root partition(sda2)`, enter `18.5G` for `Partition size` and press enter.
 3. Press down to select `Free space` again and press enter on `New` to create the swap partition(sda3).
 Enter `1G` for `Partition size` and press enter.
 Press the right arrow and press enter to select `Type` then select `Linux swap` for the partition type.

 Use the arrow keys to select `Write` and press enter.
 Type `yes` and press enter to confirm that you want to write the partition table to the disk.
 Select `Quit` and press enter to exit `cfdisk`.

-You shoukd now have 3 partitions created: sda1, sda2, and sda3.
+You should now have 3 partitions created: sda1, sda2, and sda3.
 Confirm that this is the case.

+This is where I messed up and realized that I only created the first two partitions.

 ```
 # lsblk